annabavaresco/ancm2024/docs/index.rst

 is not acceptable and won't probably teach you anything.
 Using ChatGPT to improve the style of your report is also discouraged: if you don't try to work on your writing style yourself, it's never going to improve!

-**I have an offline question about the tutorials.
+**I have an offline question about the computer labs.
 Should I contact the TA right away?**
 The TA(s) are there to help you and do their best to answer your questions.
 However, they are unfortunately human beings with limited time and resources.
 This means that, if they get too many emails/requests, they will inevitably be slow in responding.
-If you have a question about the tutorials, it may be good to check with your coursemates if the information wasn't communicated clearly or if you accidentally missed it.
-This way, TAs will deal with a reduced number of requests and will, hopefully, be able to respond more promptly to the truly unclear/urgent issues.
+If you have a question about the computer labs, it may be good to check with your coursemates if the information wasn't communicated clearly or if you accidentally missed it, and contact the TA only after.

-Note that different rules apply for questions that arise during the lab hours.
-In that case, the TA is directly available to answer your questions, and you are more than welcome to ask them in person.
+If you find that other students have (or might have) the same doubt you have, please also consider posting your question on Canvas, as the answer may be useful for other coursemates.

 **Due to unforeseeable circumstances, I will be unable to submit the assignment(s) within the deadline.
 What should I do?**
 Contact the TA or the course coordinator.
 If you have good reasons for being unable to submit the assignment,